“Tucked away on the edge of the New Forest, this funky, fun-filled house for 6-12 is a perfect summer getaway for

 - Vegetable garden

-- Tighten your boots or cycle helmet and explore the gentle paths which meander through the New Forest's stands of oak, ash, beech and alder; walk from the house to Lymington (3 miles), cycle to Bucklers Hard and on to Beaulieu, or - if you don't have bikes - hire them in Brockenhurst, then catch the train to Beaulieu Road and cycle back via Denny Lodge
+- Don boots or cycle helmet to explore the gentle paths through the New Forest's stands of oak, ash, beech and alder; walk to Lymington (3 miles), or cycle to Bucklers Hard and on to Beaulieu (bikes can be hired in Brockenhurst)

-- It's also great horse-riding territory, with endless forest tracks within 10 minutes' ride, and ponds to wash off at the end; if you have your own horses, you can use the house stables by prior arrangement, otherwise there's a riding centre in Brockenhurst
+- It's also great horse-riding territory, with endless forest tracks within 10 minutes' ride, and ponds to wash off at the end; if you have your own horses, you can use the house stables by prior arrangement, or there's a riding centre in Brockenhurst

-- Wander a mile down the lane to Tanners Beach, a sandy/shingle shoreline with bird reserve marsh (out in the tidal water zone) and stunted trees where kids can collect shells, watch passing yachts and play hide and seek (not suitable for swimming, though)
+- Wander a mile down the lane to Tanners Beach, a sandy/shingle shoreline with bird reserve marsh (out in the tidal water zone) and stunted trees where kids can collect shells or play hide and seek (not suitable for swimming, though)

-- Or walk the windswept shingle spit from Milford out to Hurst Castle, with its 16th-century keep and hunkering armoured wings; it's 1.5 miles each way, or you can jump on a little ferry back to Keyhaven if timetables permit
+- Walk the windswept shingle spit from Milford out to Hurst Castle, with its 16th-century keep and hunkering armoured wings; it's 1.5 miles each way, or you can jump on a little ferry back to Keyhaven if timetables permit

 - Birders should head to the private nature reserve at Needs Ore for a wide range of waders, wildfowl and songbirds; get permits from Beaulieu Estate, and combine it with Exbury Gardens on the way home